 Dr. Laxmi Sushama is professor in Civil Engineering and holds the Trottier Chair in Sustainability in Engineering and Design.
-Her research group - Climate Change and Sustainability in Engineering and Design (CCaSED) - brings together the fields of engineering and natural sciences, to develop and support integrated innovative approaches to sustainable engineering in the context of a changing climate.
-The group performs targeted climate research on land-ocean-atmosphere interactions and feedbacks using high-resolution climate models to inform engineering systems and operations including renewable energy systems, cold regions engineering, water resources engineering, engineering hydrology, transportation engineering, urban planning and design.
+Her research group - Climate Change and Sustainable Engineering and Design (CCaSED) - brings together the fields of engineering and natural sciences, to develop and support integrated innovative approaches to sustainable engineering in the context of a changing climate.
+The group performs targeted super-resolution climate simulations and machine learning-based emulations to inform engineering systems and operations including renewable energy systems, cold regions engineering, water resources engineering, engineering hydrology, transportation engineering, urban planning and design.
 The group studies extreme events, their causality and projected changes in future climate and impacts on infrastructure design and operation.
 Knowledge of land dynamics and its climate interactions are important and determine the evolution of many near-surface/sub-surface climate variables, which are relevant for engineering applications.
 Her group therefore also focuses on increasing the range and physical realism of surface types and processes represented in high-resolution climate models, through development and/or adaptation of appropriate parameterizations.
-The group’s recent work on interactive modelling of permafrost in climate models has enabled to identify vulnerable regions for various emission scenarios and to propose infrastructure adaptation/retrofitting in these regions that are sustainable.

-- MS Applied Hydrology, National University of Ireland (1995)
+- MS Engineering Hydrology, National University of Ireland

-- ME Hydromechanics and Water Resources Engineering, Indian Institute of Science (1992)
+- ME Civil Engineering (Hydromechanics and Water Resources Engineering), Indian Institute of Science, Bangalore

 - Climate Change and Sustainability in Engineering and Design